This article was last updated on 15/07/2024

 Things have begun to change in recent years and in 2014, financial education became part of the curriculum in English secondary schools.
 However, financial education is currently only delivered as part of Personal, Social, Health and Economic (PSHE) lessons, which are not compulsory and are delivered alongside a number of other topics.

-In a recent report, a cross-party committee of MPs have called for financial education in England to be compulsory at primary schools.
+A report by the Education Committee has called for financial education to be made compulsory in both primary and secondary schools.
 The report noted that kids need to start learning about finance at a much earlier age, and that the current delivery was inconsistent across the UK.
 Research shows that money habits are usually set by the time our children are between seven and nine, so by the time that students in England start their financial education at secondary school, it may already be too late.
 The report also showed that children from lower income families were at a far greater disadvantage.

 How to teach kids about money: What resources are there?